Meet our Board of Directors

 His skill set includes competencies in gamification, open source, Mobile, Cloud, Big Data and Social Business.
 He has run sales teams across the IBM SW portfolio and has delivered training throughout the world.
 As an accomplished and recognized speaker, Duffy has addressed the United Nations and been the key note speaker at several global conferences.

-Currently, he runs developer outreach and marketing for developerWorks, reaching 4 million developers a month.
+Currently, he leads Global Business Partner sales for IBM's Social & Smarter Workforce Solutions.
 Prior to joining IBM, Duffy received his Master of International Management degree from Thunderbird and his Master of Business Administration degree from Arizona State University.

 Evan Leibovitch is a co-founder of LPI, author of its charter, and first Chair of its Board.